shonrb/pigeon/README.md

 }
 ```
 ### Functions
-Functions in Pigeon are first class citizens.
+Functions in pigeon are first class citizens.
 They are created with a function literal and must be bound to a variable to be used as a named function
 ```py
 # literal
 (arg1, arg2) -> {}